Patsrnpt/Exoplanet-Atmosphere/README.md

 ## Contact & Collaboration

-I'd love to hear from you, whether you have questions, spot something worth fixing, or want to collaborate.
+I'd love to hear from you, whether you have questions or spot something worth fixing.

 **Sarunyapat (Pat) Phoompuang**
 Master's Student, Physics, Imperial College London